zhaoyizhuang/Django-backend/README.md

 For more information, please check out [it's website](https://www.django-rest-framework.org/)

 ### db schema script
+The database server used in this project is AWS RDS.

 Below is the schema for user instance if you are interested.
 A user represents a team member in a team.
 ```
 CREATE TABLE `users_user` (